All you need to know about endometriosis

 Your doctor will record any symptoms or family history of endometriosis, as well as a general health assessment to exclude other conditions.

 A doctor may perform a pelvic exam to feel for any cysts or scars behind the uterus.
-This can sometimes be uncomfortable as either two fingers or a speculum is inserted into the vagina while the doctor presses on your stomach.
+This can sometimes be uncomfortable as either two fingers or a speculum is inserted into the vagina while the doctor presses on your abdomen.

 A doctor uses either a transvaginal or abdominal ultrasound to display images of your reproductive organs.
 Sometimes this can reveal cysts, but it is not the most effective method of diagnosis.

 Receiving clear scans or blood test results does not mean that you don’t have endometriosis (4).
 The only definitive method for identifying endometriosis is a laparoscopy as it views the tissue directly.
 This is a minor surgical procedure in which a thin tube with a camera attached to it is inserted into the lower abdomen through three small incisions.
-Once a diagnosis is confirmed, the tissue is removed during the same procedure.

 How is endometriosis treated?

 Currently, there is no cure for endometriosis, but there are various treatments that could improve your quality of life.
-According to the NHS, the remedies are used to ease pain, slow the growth of excess tissue, improve fertility, or stop the condition returning (5).
+According to the NHS, the remedies are used to ease pain, slow the growth of excess tissue, improve fertility, or stop the condition from returning (5).
 Your doctor will discuss the different options with you and consider which is most suitable depending on:

 - Main symptoms